Navid2/BigBlueButton-theme/README.md

 and uh 😒, this is how your bigbluebutton looks like.

-and of course an eye-tiring red theme which i thought was cool.(do not use that for so long)
+and of course an eye-tiring red theme which i thought was cool and decided not to remove it.(do not use that for so long)